cheolhoon-choi/cheolhoon-choi.github.io/projects/HIT.md

 At the start of the project, I added a trail course to the Meteor using the image upload feature, and I worked on the landing part.<br />
 It was my first time using React Native, but I learned the React hook and applied it to ui without data.
 I was in charge of the home screen of mobile, so that the functions of React Native appeared on the home screen.
 <br />
-In addition, I modified the ㅓson file on the trail that was not displayed on the map so that the contents of the trail added from Meteor could be applied to the mobile.
+In addition, I modified the json file on the trail that was not displayed on the map so that the contents of the trail added from Meteor could be applied to the mobile.
 <br /><br />